 Phodshiche Thalipeeth is a particular type of thalipeeth made by certain communities in Maharashtra, where this vegetable is actually grown.
 Phodshi or Gavat as it is called, is the name of the vegetable used to prepare this thalipeeth.
 Phodshi is also called as Gavat (grass) by some, as it looks like grass.
 It has a grassy earthy taste, though it is not at all noticeable in the thalipeeth.
-This vegetable is available only during the monsoons and is grown in the far suburbs of Mumbai, i.e. some villages falling in Thane district.
+This vegetable is available only during the early weeks of monsoon and is grown in the far suburbs of Mumbai, i.e. some villages falling in Thane district.

 I actually learnt this recipe from the lady selling the vegetable as I myself had seen this vegetable for the first time!
 The lady selling this vegetable, always mentions that this vegetable is good in calcium.
 Though I do not have any proof to back her claims!
 I have just added some oats to this thalipeeth to increase it’s healthy quotient!
 Though this addition is totally optional.

 To get more such delicious breakfast dishes and a few made using phodshi, do take a look at the following recipes too….

 - Phodshi Kolambi Chi Bhaji